Man on Trial for Brother’s 1962 Death

 ROCK ISLAND, Ill.
 (AP) _ For more than three decades, Connie Carroll’s death was considered a suicide to everyone except a few relatives who harbored suspicions he died at the hands of another _ his oldest brother.

 Those suspicions eventually prompted detectives to take another look at a case that has led to the exhumation of the corpse and pitted a daughter against her father.

-On Wednesday, members of the dead man's family took the witness stand against Harold Carroll, telling jurors he had hinted for years that he was responsible for the 1962 death of Connie Carroll.
+On Wednesday, members of the dead man’s family took the witness stand against Harold Carroll, who is charged with his younger brother’s murder.
+Relatives told jurors he had hinted for years that he was responsible for the 1962 death of Connie Carroll.

 ``It was a family secret,″ said Ronald Hoover, half brother to the accused.

 Defense attorney Vince Lopez argued in opening statements that it was more like a family legend, gossip about an unpopular sibling and the bluster of a 66-year-old man tired of questions about his actions 38 years ago.

 The body of Connie Carroll was found Nov.
 4, 1962, in a car parked in his Rock Island garage with the engine running.
 His death was ruled a suicide but was reopened in 1998 when Harold Carroll’s daughter told police her father confessed to killing his younger brother.